Jason Schmitt

-Jason M. Schmitt (born December 7, 1976) is a journalist, documentary producer, and professor and chair of Communication and Media at Clarkson University.
+Jason M. Schmitt (born December 7, 1976) is an American journalist, documentary producer, and professor and Dean of the College of Arts and Human Sciences at the University of Wisconsin–Stout.
 He is a regular contributor to Forbes and The Huffington Post in the fields of higher education and new technology.
 Schmitt has interviewed an extensive list of celebrities, politicians, and business leaders such as: Slash, Kid Rock, Roger Daltrey, Wayne Kramer, Dan Gilbert, Alfred Taubman, Geoffrey Fieger, Ted Nugent, Lemmy, Alice Cooper, John Sinclair, and Henry Rollins.

 Schmitt researches how online education is changing global education, open access, and new technology trends.
-His research has been presented at Massachusetts Institute of Technology, The American University of Paris, and the University of St. Andrews.
+His research has been presented at Massachusetts Institute of Technology, the American University of Paris, and the University of St. Andrews.